Turn Your Bathroom into a Private Spa with these 10 Easy Tips

 Look to plants that thrive in humid, damp conditions.
 Aloe vera, bamboo, boston ferns and orchids make for great green bathroom buddies.
 Get creative with plant hangers and you’ll be relaxing in your own private jungle spa in no time.

 Pro Tip – if your bathroom has low levels of light, look for plants like African violets or Chinese evergreens, which thrive well in darker conditions.

 Once you’re in the bath, the last thing you want to be doing is getting out to grab that drink, or change the background music.
 Plus, balancing things on the side of the tub (hello wet books) or leaning out to grab what you need (hello wet floor) is never ideal.

-A tub tray lays along the length of your bath, and allows you to store drinks, books, magazines and gadgets close by.
+A tub tray lays along the length of your bath and allows you to store drinks, books, magazines and gadgets close by.
 You can relax, wine balanced above you alongside that book you’ve finally got the time to read.
 It’s the ultimate cheat to a lavish spa day experience.
-You can get a decent tub tray from as little as £15 online, with high-end models costing up to £60.
+You can get a decent tub tray for as little as £15 online, with high-end models costing up to £60.

 Pro Tip – but if you’re feeling adventurous, and have some time on your hand, you can always make a tray yourself.
 You’ll need an old wooden board.
 Check YouTube for tutorials.

 A decent soak in the tub should last at least 20 minutes, but water will cool far faster than that.
 So preempt this by starting your bath far hotter than you’d like and wait till things cool slightly before jumping in.
 Always run the bath with the door shut too – this lets steam build up and you’ll need that for your DIY spa experience.
 And those bubbles you love?
 Turns out, they’ve got a practical use too.
 Bubbles insulate the water, helping your bath stay warmer longer.